-Seven veteran journalists were awarded grants of up to $15,000 in 2014, as the first recipients of the McGraw Fellowships for Business Journalism.
-The winning projects explored a wide range of issues: from Chinese investment in the U.S. food industry and the challenges online giant Amazon faces as it expands in Europe, to the unregulated rise of genetic medical tests and the link between digital labor and the de-skilling of the American workplace.
+Three veteran journalists were awarded grants of up to $15,000 in 2014, as the first recipients of the McGraw Fellowships for Business Journalism.
+The winning projects explored a range of issues: from Chinese investment in the U.S. food industry and the challenges online giant Amazon faces as it expands in Europe, to the link between the growing heroin epidemic and the rise of prescription painkillers.

 The new Fellowships, an initiative of the Harold W. McGraw, Jr. Center for Business Journalism at the CUNY Graduate School of Journalism, were created to support ambitious, long-form coverage of critical issues related to the U.S. economy and business.

 The Fellowships – awarded twice a year – enable accomplished journalists to do the deep reporting needed to produce a distinguished investigative or enterprise business story.
 Each McGraw Fellow receives a stipend of $5,000 a month for up to three months.